Makkkiiii/Coursework2-Tele-ChatRoom/README.md

 ## 📜 License

-This project is created for educational purposes as part of Programming & Algorithm 2 coursework.
+This project is created for educational purposes as part of the Programming & Algorithm 2 coursework.
 Feel free to use and modify for learning purposes.

 ---